Dermi Privacy Policy

 Payment Security: All payment transactions are processed by Stripe, Inc., which is certified as a PCI-DSS Level 1 Service Provider (the highest level of certification in the payment card industry).
 Dermi does not store, process, or have access to full credit card numbers.
 Payment data is transmitted directly from your browser to Stripe over encrypted connections.
 For more information, refer to Stripe's security documentation.

 Customer Security Responsibility: You are responsible for securing the server where Dermi Atlas Professional is installed to protect the Health Information stored locally.
-You agree to act as the custodian/trustee of such data in accordance with the privacy laws applicable to your jurisdiction (e.g., HIPAA, PHIPA, or the Act Respecting the Protection of Personal Information in the Private Sector in Quebec).
+You agree to act as the custodian/trustee of such data in accordance with the privacy laws applicable to your jurisdiction (e.g., HIPAA, PHIPA, the Act Respecting the Protection of Personal Information in the Private Sector in Quebec, the Privacy Act 1988 (Cth) and applicable Australian state and territory health records legislation, the Privacy Act 2020 and the Health Information Privacy Code 2020 in New Zealand, or the Swiss Federal Act on Data Protection and applicable cantonal health legislation in Switzerland).

 8. Your Rights